EndPointCorp/end-point-blog/2010/04/28/viewing-postgres-function-progress-from.html.md

 $BC$;
 ```

-Again, it's important that the steps become to create the sequence, run the function, and then drop the sequence.
+Again, it’s important that the steps become to create the sequence, run the function, and then drop the sequence.
 While access to sequences lives outside MVCC, creation of the sequence itself is not.
-Here's what the whole thing will look like in psql:
+Here’s what the whole thing will look like in psql:

 ```sql
 \t